 If the trademark right owner fails to produce a valid related issue within the prescribed time limit after the notification is issued, the Intellectual Property Bureau of the Ministry of Economic Affairs will revoke the registered trademark.
 Therefore, if the trademark right holder fails to make changes in a timely manner, such as trademark transfer, address change, and without monitoring any actions of others on the trademark right holder, he will encounter the situation that he has not received important notice from the Bureau of Intellectual Property of the Ministry of Economic Affairs, missed the best time to respond to the official and eventually led to the cancellation of the registered trademark.

 3. Extension of trademark registration

 Trademark registration is valid for a period of ten years (from the date of registration announcement).
-When the ten year expires, it can be applied for extension for a period of ten years with an unlimited number of renewal periods.
+When the ten years expires, it can be applied for an extension for a period of ten years with an unlimited number of renewal periods.
 So in theory, a registered trademark can always be effective.
-However, if you forget the trademark expiry date and do not apply for extension, it may cause the registered trademark to automatically expire and cannot be saved.
+However, if you forget the trademark expiry date and do not apply for an extension, it may cause the registered trademark to automatically expire and cannot be saved.